initiateit/Sun-Valley-ttk-crimson/README.md

 # Sun Valley ttk Crimson theme
+>
 This is a modified theme of Sun-Valley-ttk introducing Crimson color hints.
-There are various modifcations.
+There are various modifications and some may be questionable, but I think it suits the theme visually.
+>

-@rdbende must take all credit.
+[rdbende](https://github.com/rdbende) must take all credit.
 All I did was click the mouse many times and rename some items.

 ## Crimson Dark